ShipChain/smart-contracts/README.md

 Unit test with `bin/truffle test` (no need to run the compile and deploy commands first.
-They are included in the test.)
+They are included in the`bin/truffle test`.)

 Static Code Analysis with `bin/myth`